Versioning with mkdocs when not using GitHub

 Tell

-which version is currently the “latest” one by runningmike set-default <version> --push
+mikewhich version is currently the “latest” one by runningmike set-default <version> --push.
+The--pushwill issue agit pushcommand and push the changes to the remote repository, i.e., thegh-pagesbranch. -

 From here, you can now either: